WestPeakResearch/WestPeakWebsite/src/content/Team/Jocelyn-Bachmann/index.md

 ---
 type: "team"
 name: "Jocelyn Bachmann"
-degree: "Bachelor of Commerce - Business and Computer Science | Year 2"
+degree: "Bachelor of Commerce - Business and Computer Science | Year 3"
 position: "Tech Director"
 management: "True"
 research: ["PVH_Jocelyn_Bachmann.pdf"]
 headshot: jocelyn1.jpg

 ---
-Jocelyn is a second-year Business and Computer Science student.
+Jocelyn is a third-year Business and Computer Science student.
 Through WestPeak, she has expanded her understanding of and interest in capital markets, and is looking forward to delve further into the world of fintech.

 Outside of school, Jocelyn enjoys listening to podcasts, trying new foods, and spending time with friends.